-Ultimate realisation of principal balances depends on the performance of the ABPAH underlying trading group and the ability of the UK-wide ports and transport operation to generate cash flows.
+Ultimate redemption of the Preference shares redeemable in 2027, and the repayment of the intercompany loans from the fellow group undertaking due in 2028, depends on the performance of the ABPA Holdings Limited underlying trading group and the ability of the UK-wide ports and transport operations to generate cash flows.

-Further attention is drawn to the company's and wider group's approach to risk, which is set out in the company's strategic report.
+Further attention is drawn to the company's and wider group's approach to risk and capital management, which is set out in the company's strategic report.

-10. Group payables - current
+11. Group payables - current

 2019 2018

-£m £m
+n. £m £m

-Amounts due to subsidiary undertaking 28.2 26.7
+Amounts due to subsidiary undertaking 128.6 109.9

+Amounts due to group undertaking - 0.1

-Total group payables - current 28.2 26.7
+Total group payables - current 128.6 110.0

-Amounts due to subsidiary undertaking are in respect of ABP Acquisitions UK Limited, represent interest and a charge for group relief surrendered and are repayable on demand.
-Further details on amounts due to subsidiary undertaking are disclosed in note 13.
+Amounts due to subsidiary undertaking are in respect of ABP Acquisitions UK Limited.
+The balance owed primarily relates to amounts charged for group tax relief in prior periods, together with rolled up accrued interest and is repayable on demand.
+Amounts due to group undertaking are in respect of ABP Mezzanine Holdco UK Limited.
+Further details on the amounts due to subsidiary and group undertakings are disclosed in note 14.

-Disclosure of the financial risks related to these financial instruments is set out in note 9.
+Disclosure of the financial risks related to these financial instruments is set out in note 10.
 The company's payables are denominated in sterling.